FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/Starting_Setup/Setup_steps.md

     "weight": "90"
 }Before executing the setup steps, log into the Setup Administrator account.
 The Setup Administrator account is used for the initial, one-time configuration of the system.

-There are seven steps involved in configuring <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> for initial use.
+There are seven steps involved in configuring {{< SecureTransport/componentshortname  >}} for initial use.
 Complete the steps in the order listed to prevent conflicts.

 1.  **Install Licenses** – Install the core and feature licenses.
 This is the only step you perform on the second and subsequent servers in an Enterprise Cluster.
 2.  **Keystore Password** – Replace the default keystore password with one you create.